DenefLab/flux-tools/lessons/02-login.md

 which can't do a lot of processing, but it can allow us to do some simple tasks like viewing files, editing files, or moving files.

 I don't keep much in my home directory.
-When I want to run programs, I move my data and scripts to the scratch drive which is the fastest drive to run from.
+The only things I store there are a copy of my scripts and a .bash_profile with some helpful aliases.
+When I want to run programs, I copy my data and scripts to the scratch drive which is the fastest drive to run programs from.
 You can access the scratch drive both from the LSA account or if your lab has its own allcoation:

 ```{r}